prof-lupin/console-draw/readme.md

 - Drawing a new canvas resets the layout.
 - Most recently drawn shapes will be overlaid over the previous ones.
 - Shapes cannot go out of bounds of the canvas.
+- Any command starting with `Q` will terminate the program.
+- The origin is located at the upper left corner of the canvas.

+### Notes

+- The codebase follows Airbnb's JavaScript Style Guide
+- The tests and code consistency requirements were first committed in their respective branches.